 Each child has their own file box that we use to organize all of the school papers for the year.
-This might not be as necessary for older kids now that most of the work is done on the computer but when your kids are younger it's great to file their work in a file box and look back on their progress throughout the year.
+This might not be as necessary for older kids now that most of the work is done on the computer.
+However, when your kids are younger it’s great to file their work in a file box and look back on their progress throughout the year.

 Those are my 4 simple organizing tips for fall.
 Like I mentioned earlier if you’d like the complete list of 10 organizing tips you can download the complete fall organizing checklist.
 This checklist will help you know where to start organizing and give you a few more organization ideas for the home you can use.